GamesCreatorsClub/GCCPiWarsBlog/posts/2019/03/13/gcc-rover.md

 - telemetry service - local telemetry service to store telemetry data in local memory
 - wheels service - service that steers wheels driving H bridges and reading AS5600 rotational sensors using PID algorithm.
 Also, same service is responsible to talk to master nRF24L01 2.4GHz transceiver to talk to wheel hubs' µControllers - sending them required speed and reading current position of wheels (odometers)

-Same as on main Raspberry Pi we have pyroslib and storagelib provided to satellite pi.
+Same as on the main Raspberry Pi we have pyroslib and storagelib provided to the satellite pi.